mwouts/itables/docs/apps/streamlit.md

 ## Using HTML

-Until ITables v2.4.0, the streamlit component was missing a few options compared to the HTML implementation.
+Before ITables v2.4.0, the streamlit component was missing a few options compared to the HTML implementation.
 A possible fallback was to use `to_html_datatable` in combination with Streamlit's `html` function - but you should not need that anymore with the latest version of ITables.

 Please note that:
 - you will have to specify the table height manually,